 Future Leaders Peer Mentoring

 This free program, offered in partnership with the Des Plaines Youth Commission, allows younger students ages 8-13 to benefit from positive peer mentoring relationships with older high school students.
 Interaction is facilitated by recreational activities and time for constructive conversation and emotional support.
 High school volunteers are carefully selected and screened and all activities are directly supervised by MaineStay staff.
 This is a great opportunity for your child to have a positive older role model.
-Program goals include building confidence, increasing self-esteem, increasing fitness, and enhancing social skills.
+Program goals include building confidence, increasing self-esteem, and enhancing social skills.

 Future Leaders meets at the Des Plaines Leisure Center on the second and fourth Thursday of every month during the school year from 4-5:30 PM.
 Space is limited to 20 participants.